 Digital Chess Clocks

-The two most common chess timer types are analog and digital.
+Digital vs. Analog You will find two kinds of chess clocks in the market - analog and digital chess clocks.
+The main difference is in the mechanisms that these clocks use.
 An analog chess clock is a standard analog clock with a flag that will tell players the exact moment that their time is up; analog clocks use mechanical parts to set timers.
-Digital chess clocks are digital clocks that have a digital display and an electronic timer.The first digital clocks began to be used in chess in 1973, and today there are many more types of digital chess clocks available than ever before.
+What makes the clocks digital?
+The digital display and the electronic timer.The first digital clocks began to be used in chess in 1973, and today there are many more types of digital chess clocks available than ever before.